Akashvarma26/Gen-AI-tasks-and-projects/README.md

 Used load_summarize_chain function to use different types of summarizing techniques for bigger text/pdf contents.
 Also created a project to summarize youtube links using youtube tool.

 ### mathgpt_and_codegpt
 Developed MathGPT using tools, agents and LLMMath chains to solve mathematical problems.
 Also developed CodeGPT using Qwen2.5-Coder-32B-Instruct to solve coding problems.

+### multi_agents_crewai
+Developed multi agent app to get info from youtube content and create it into a blog using yt tool using crewai library.
+It uses two agents one for researching and one for writing the blog.